-Pray for the children

-- · With your team before class. - During the week.

-Pray simple short prayers for the children.
+Pray for the children, w/your team before class, during the week.
+Pray simple short prayers with the children.

 Lesson Lg.
 Group

 Instructions: Give children the laminated figures to put up as you talk about them.
 Use the story bibles to tell the story.